REPAIR: Redesigned Equitable Processes for Inclusive Research Funding

 ASTRA – AI Solutions for Time-Restricted Academics

 Are you an academic who is using LLMs in your work?
 We’d love to hear from you.
 Complete this survey and we’ll send you a token of our appreciation or find out more about this project here.
-This project delves into the challenges faced by academics, particularly women and non-binary individuals, who bear the burden … Continue reading
+Academic jobs are demanding, intellectually intense and stimulating, and attract high performing individuals.
+They incorporate research, teaching, institutional … Continue reading

 Promoting Inclusive Research Practices